 When?

-The birth of your child must be registered within 15 days, either in the entrance hall of the Jan Yperman Hospital at counter 4 (on Tuesday and Friday mornings) or at the Civil Registry Office of the City of Ypres.
+The birth of your child must be registered within 15 days, either in the entrance hall of the Jan Yperman Hospital in the conversation room next to the reception desk (on Tuesday and Friday mornings) or at the Civil Registry Office of the City of Ypres.

 These 15 days include Saturdays, Sundays and public holidays.
 The day of the birth itself is not counted in those 15 days.
 If the 15th day is a Saturday, a Sunday or a public holiday, the period is extended to the next working day.